LO-PINOD

 Institute’s role: Lead partner

-Esbjerg port - an intermodal portBackground: LO-PINOD (Logistics Optimisation for Ports Intermodality: Network, Opportunities, Development) aims to challenge existing thinking on freight distribution and offer more sustainable and efficient alternatives.
-By improving shortsea routes, local ports and their inland connections, LO-PINOD activity is designed to encourage more freight to be distributed by sea.
-This can help reduce over-reliance on road transport, lessen the environmental impact of supply chains and deliver social and economic benefits to communities and businesses across the North Sea region.
+Esbjerg port - an intermodal portBackground: LO-PINOD (Logistics Optimisation for Ports Intermodality: Network, Opportunities, Development) aimed to challenge existing thinking on freight distribution and offer more sustainable and efficient alternatives.
+By improving shortsea routes, local ports and their inland connections across the North Sea Region (NSR), LO-PINOD was designed to encourage more freight to be distributed by sea.

 Challenge: Globalisation and an increasing demand for goods and commodities have led to a growing requirement for freight transport in Europe.
 Freight movement by road is causing congestion on the main transport routes and around the larger hub ports, increasing the need to review how freight can be moved more efficiently and sustainably.

-Activity: LO-PINOD partners will focus on improving accessibility to more isolated regions, lessening the environmental impact of freight transport and spreading growth and opportunity outside of the major port hub areas of the North Sea Region.
-Project activity falls into the following areas:
+Activity: LO-PINOD partners focussed on improving accessibility to more isolated regions, lessening the environmental impact of freight transport and spreading growth and opportunity outside of the major port hub areas of the NSR.
+Project activity included:

 1. Improving multi-modal landside links: Enhancing sustainable connections of rail and shortsea shipping between the ports and surrounding areas will enable local ports to offer a more attractive and viable service to the freight transport sector.
-LO-PINOD partners Ridham Sea Terminals and Kilbride in the UK and the Port of Esbjerg in Denmark are seeking to develop new rail connections to link their port with their national rail network.
+LO-PINOD partners in the UK, Ridham Sea Terminals and Kilbride, and the Port of Esbjerg in Denmark sought to develop new rail connections to link their ports with their national rail network

 2. Enhancing access by sea: Developing new and innovative shortsea routes will help to take freight off the congested road network.
-The Ports of Bodo, Drammen, Hantsholm, Harlingen and Oostende are working together to develop a new shortsea-based supply chain for fresh produce in the region.
+The Ports of Bodo, Drammen, Hantsholm, Harlingen and Oostende worked together to develop a new shortsea-based supply chain for fresh produce in the region

 4. Improving linkages with towns: Due to their long history, many ports find themselves the custodians of ancient and architecturally important buildings and structures.
-LO-PINOD partners including the Port of Drammen have heritage buildings within their estates have been working to identify how they can be utilised in a modern context.
-The port has transformed its oldest warehouse, built in 1926, into a maritime museum.
-A programme with local schools is currently underway to organise visits to learn about Drammen's maritime heritage and the ports modern operations.
+LO-PINOD partners with heritage buildings within their estates worked to identify how they could be utilised as community facilities.
+The Port of Drammen transformed its oldest warehouse, built in 1926, into a maritime museum and conference area.
+A programme with local schools was established to organise visits to learn about the ports' maritime heritage and modern operations.

-Partners: The Institute is one of 17 organisations from across the North Sea Region:
+Partners: The Institute was one of 15 organisations from across the region:

 Lead partner